Hart of Dixie: Season 4

 The final season deals with Zoe's pregnancy and her relationship with Wade.
 George, Lemon, Lavon, and Annabeth enter a tumultuous love affair, while Brick has to deal with his past in order to move forward as Lemon and Magnolia meet their half-sister from their estranged mother who left the family.
-In the end, George and Annabeth move in together, George changes careers to become a music manager, Zoe and Wade get married, and Lemon and Lavon get married.
-Zoe and Wade marry in a rushed ceremony, due to Zoe's inhibitions about marriage and having gone into labor.
-They recite their vows while rushing towards the delivery room, delivering a baby boy.
+In the end, George and Annabeth move in together, George changes careers to become a music manager and Lemon and Lavon get married as well Zoe and Wade, who however recite their vows while rushing towards the delivery room due to Zoe having gone into labor, after which she gives birth to a baby boy.

 The final scene shows the town in harmony in the town square, Wade and Zoe with their son.
 An old love triangle is re-fueled among three elderly members of the community.
 Zoe asks if all small towns are like Bluebell, to which Wade answers that they probably are not.
 Zoe agrees, and they get up to walk their son and join their friends.